shionguha/rscripts/README.md

 **t-test-robustness.R**: A script which simulates some data and inspects the robustness of the standard 2 sample t-test.

+**small-multiple-example.R**: Applies Tufte's small multiple principle to data analysis with many categories to make visualization and analysis simpler and more palatable.
+The example output is in small-multiple-example.png
 **coin-fairness-bayesiantest.R**: A script which simulates a series of coin tosses and tests the hypothesis that the coin is a fair coin.

 **robust-regressions.R**: A script which performs robust multiple linear regression on data.
 This type of a regression is usually quite flexible from small departures from the usual assumptions.